• Why Us

 Once you’ve found an article that looks interesting, click share and it will pop you right into your creator tab to let you choose which account(s) you want to post it to, write your copy and post or schedule.

-8) They have a Chrome Plugin and it’s actually kinda great
+8) Publer Has a Chrome Plugin and it’s Actually Kinda Great

 Add the Publer Chrome plugin to your browser, and then anytime you are surfing the net and see something interesting, you can easily share it without ever leaving your tab.